carlossroliveira/Honda/README.md

 ---
 ## Reload-Health

-#### System that simulates a purchase, consuming information from the api and entering it in the panel
+#### A system that simulates a purchase, consuming information from the api and entering it in the panel.

 ```bash